 The analyses of density and propensity show that Shoreline Metro provides service frequencies appropriate for the areas served.
 However, these analyses are insufficient for recommending changes in service.
 These analyses help identify areas for more detailed analysis.
-A transit development program (TDP) will be completed for Shoreline Metro in 2018 and 2019 which will include tabulations from a boarding and alighting survey to be completed in 2018 and a passenger opinion survey that was completed in late 2015, and which will examine service levels in areas identified as having high propensity.
+A transit development program (TDP) will be completed for Shoreline Metro in 2019 which will include tabulations from boarding and alighting and passenger opinion surveys to be completed in 2019, and which will examine service levels in areas identified as having high propensity.